Jay Vincent: Personal life

 Vincent is the older brother of seven-year NBA player and former NBA coach Sam Vincent.

 In August 2010 it was revealed that an East Lansing, Michigan, company owned by Vincent was involved in a scam that defrauded about 20,000 people across the United States out of more than $2 million.
 On August 18, 2010, Vincent and another man were indicted by a federal grand jury on mail fraud charges stemming from conduct between 2006 and 2009.
 Vincent later pleaded guilty.
 In July 2011 he voluntarily revoked his bond and was jailed ahead of his September 2011 sentencing.
 He was sentenced to five and a half years in prison on September 2, 2011.

-Upon being released in March 2016, he worked as a manager at a Battle Creek, Michigan, based restaurant called Juicy Burger until his release from parole in July 2016.
+Upon being released in March 2016, he worked as a manager at a Battle Creek, Michigan-based restaurant called Juicy Burger, and was released from parole in July 2016.